-BMW inaugurated the Autonomous Drive Campus in Unterschleissheim, near Munich.
-A center of excellence and a potential business for the future in the short-to medium-term.
+BMW has inaugurated the Autonomous Drive Campus in Unterschleissheim, near Munich, a center of excellence and a potential business for the future in the short-to medium-term.
 To show how much BMW believes in the project, it gave it a name that reflects its pride and ambition: “The Bavarian Silicon Valley.”

 The year of the autonomous BMW car will be 2021, according to the company’s official statements.
 The Bavarian brand has concentrated its efforts.
 In particular, it has put them together on the “Campus” following the American model, with the aim of channeling and putting all the spearheads of research, experimentation and development in close contact, and comparison.